Anxiety, anger, guilt, pressure, resentment, and other forms of stress are toxic for nurses and nursing staffs.

 If you must look into extreme sports (bungee jumping, bungee swing, slingshot, rope swing, zip line, etc…) as team building exercises, we suggest you watch the following, then work your way back to a local, reputable company, if you have the stomach for it (and think your staff will too.)

-Animal encounters – Whether special corporate experiences at major zoos or experiences where companies bring animals to your staff, these team building adventures can be a hoot (though they can also be controversial, depending on the team and company bringing in the scaled, winged or furry friends.)
+Animal encounters – Whether special corporate experiences at major zoos or experiences where companies bring animals to your staff, these team building adventures can be fun (though they can also be controversial, depending on the team and company bringing in the scaled, winged or furry friends.)

 The next step up from rock climbing, check out this “high ropes” course for trust and team building…Again, make sure if you choose to do this, you carefully plan and frame how you and your team will connect such an experience with challenges you hope to triumph over in the workplace.